shinyvision/vimfony/README.md

 configs.vimfony = {
   default_config = {
     cmd = { "vimfony" },
-    filetypes = { "php", "twig", "yaml" }, -- You can remove file types if you don’t like it, but then it won’t work in tose files root_dir = function(fname)
+    filetypes = { "php", "twig", "yaml", "xml" }, -- You can remove file types if you don't like it, but then it won't work in those files root_dir = function(fname)
       return util.root_pattern("composer.json", ".git")(fname)
     end,